jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/disable-api-database.md

 # Disable API/Database

-Did you know you could deploy your Redwood app without an API layer or database?
+Did you know you could deploy your Cedar app without an API layer or database?
 Maybe you have a simple static site that doesn't need any external data, or you only need to digest a simple JSON data structure that changes infrequently.
 So infrequently that changing the data can mean just editing a plain text file and deploying your site again.

-Let's take a look at these scenarios and how you can get them working with Redwood.
+Let's take a look at these scenarios and how you can get them working with Cedar.

 ## Assumptions